mariadb-corporation/mariadb-connector-python/docs/_sources/module.rst.txt

 The mariadb module supports the standard defined by DB API 2.0 (PEP-249).

 .. function::
-    connect(\*\*kwargs)
+   connect(cursorclass=mariadb.connections.Connection **kwargs)

    Establishes a connection to a database server and returns a new connection object.

-    The connection parameters have to be provided as a set of keyword arguments.
+:parameters:

+.. versionadded:: 1.1.0

+   - **cursorclass**: A subclass of mariadb.connections.Connection.
+If not specified default will be used.

+   Keyword arguments:

    The supported connection keywords are: